 The Huntridge District is home to 16,115 people.
 The area is described as dog-friendly and somewhat walkable.
 Positive aspects of the Huntridge District community include ample parking and well-manicured lawns.
 Overall, the Huntridge District is highly ranked in terms of amenities, and affordability.

 - Guard Gated Community

 On the west side of Las Vegas is the small planned community of Queensridge.
 The idyllic location between downtown Las Vegas and Summerlin attracts many people to this affluent area where the average home price is just over $1.4 million.

 Queensridge is a guard-gated community whose entrance is marked by bronze horse sculptures outside a beautifully landscaped lane.
 The neighborhood was developed by Christopher Homes between 1996 and 2003.
 Most of the 605 homes in Queensridge are expansive and sit on oversized lots with views of the nearby Spring Mountains and The Strip.
-Some of these houses in the neighborhood back up to Badlands Golf Club, famous for its three distinct nine-hole courses.
+Some of these houses are golf course homes and back up to Badlands Golf Club, famous for its three distinct nine-hole courses.
 The smallest homes in the neighborhood are around 2,100 square feet in size.

-Two residential skyscrapers, dubbed One Queensridge Place, are located within this neighborhood.
+Two residential skyscrapers, dubbed One Queensridge Place, are located within this neighborhood and offer luxury homes to residents.
 The twin buildings are 233 feet high with large windows and are rumored to contain among the most expensive condos in the entire United States.
 Condo prices in One Queensridge Place range in price from $1.2 million to $20 million, with the average price coming in at $2.3 million.